Black Girl Fest & Michelle Obama Have Teamed Up For A Free Event You Can't Miss

-Black Girl Festival & Michelle Obama Are Teaming Up For An Event You Really Won't Want To Miss
+Black Girl Festival 2019 Will Be Celebrating Michelle Obama In An Event You Really Won't Want To Miss

-The UK’s first festival dedicated to black girls and women, Black Girl Festival, is teaming up with Michelle Obama, everyone's fave, and publisher Penguin for a free three-day festival.
-BGF x Becoming Festival takes place in April and for those who missed out on the former first lady's incredible talk at the Royal Festival Hall last year, it's the perfect chance to see Obama in person.
+The UK’s first festival dedicated to black girls and women Black Girl Festival will be celebrate the work of Michelle Obama, everyone's fave, in a free three-day held in London this April.
+BGF x Becoming Festival takes place from April 9 to April 11 2019, and it's an event you seriously won't want to miss out on.

-To celebrate the HUGE success of her memoir Becoming, Black Girl Festival and Penguin will be hosting the free three-day event at Canada Water Library in South East London from Apr 9 to Apr 11.
-The festival is for ages 11 and upwards and is inspired by the themes of Obama’s book.
+To celebrate the HUGE success of her memoir Becoming, Black Girl Festival and Penguin will be hosting the free three-day event at Canada Water Library in South East London to celebrate former first lady Michelle Obama.
+The festival is for ages 11 and upwards, and is inspired by the themes of Obama’s book.
 The event promises a whole host of fun, educational, and thought-provoking activities, including creative writing workshops, history lessons on black British Feminism, poster making workshops, and conversations between black women in the creative industries.
 Tickets for the event are available here, they're totally free but those wishing to attend must register to be eligible.

 As well as the BGF x Becoming festival another event — Becoming: An Intimate Conversation with Michelle Obama — will be held at the O2 on April 14.
 There are still some tickets available to buy here.
 Last year, Obama’s talk at the Royal Festival Hall in the Southbank Centre sold out in a matter of minutes, as Bookseller reports, so move quickly if you want to be in the crowd this time around.

-Note: An earlier version of this article misrepresented Obama’s involvement in the festival.
-It has been updated.